 - some largely new roads such as the A66 through the heart of the Lake District to the west coast, or the link further south across from Tebay to Kirkby Stephen taking advantage of the vacant rail track bed

 - by-passes around traffic bottlenecks like Staveley

-- the opening of the M6 motorway in 1971, which in itself took traffic away from a number of pressure points e.g. Carlisle (see www.ukmotorwayarchive.org.uk) and the John Laing Collection
+- the opening of the M6 motorway in 1971, which in itself took traffic away from a number of pressure points e.g. Carlisle.
+See www.ukmotorwayarchive.org.uk) and the John Laing Collection